oliv10/Arcana/README.md

 # News

-This project has been halted for the foreseeable future.
+This project has been halted for the foreseeable future and will be archived.